sonic-net/SONiC/doc/mgmt/SONiC Management Framework Show Techsupport HLD.md

 `
  tar xvzf filename.tar.gz -C /path/to/destination/directory
 `
 Some of the larger "extracted" files are compressed in gzip format.
 This includes log files and core files and also includes other files containing a large amount of output (e.g. a dump of all BGP tables).
 These files have a ".gz" file type.
 They can be extracted using:

 `
 gunzip <filename.gz>
 `
-## 2.3 Functionality Caveats

-The current implementation of the "show techsupport" command has the following limitations.
-The user should be aware of these limitations when using the command.

-### 2.3.1 Effect on execution of other Commands

-During execution of the "show techsupport" command, execution of many of the other Management Framework commands is delayed.
-It is possible to issue and initate all other Management Framework commands in parallel with "show techsupport" command execution via other Management Framework sessions.
-However, completion of execution for commands requiring inter-process or external docker communication is delayed until after completion of "show techsupport" command execution.
-This is a result of serialization of these commands via a global resource lock.
-This limitation is not specific to the "show techsupport" command, but is a generic limitation of the current Management Framework implementation.

 # 3 Design
 ## 3.1 Overview